k-dieter/EmbeddedVision_Intro_1/README.md

-We will use a very cost efficient yet powerful ARM board based on a Qualcomm Snapdragon 410 called DB4 from Geniatech You can find more information about the Dragonboard 410c and DB4 here: https://www.96boards.org/product/dragonboard410c/ https://www.geniatech.com/product/developer-board-4/
+We will use a very cost efficient yet powerful ARM board based on a Qualcomm Snapdragon 410 called DB4 from Geniatech You can find more information about the Dragonboard 410c and DB4 here: https://www.96boards.org/product/dragonboard410c/

-Availabe here:
+https://www.geniatech.com/product/developer-board-4/

-https://www.arrow.com/de-de/products/gt-db420170309/geniatech-inc
+The mentioned boards are availabe to buy here: https://www.arrow.com/de-de/products/gt-db420170309/geniatech-inc

-This covers training material as well as easy to use sample programms
+This course covers training material as well as easy to use sample programms

 Agenda of this course: